MikeCodesDotNET/Cloud-News/README.md

 <a href="" target="_blank"><img align="left" src="resources/searchSuggestions.png" width="220"/></a>

 Search for blog posts using the integrated search functionality found in the Blog Post tab.
 When searching, the app will show intelligent suggestions, ignoring spelling mistakes and understanding similes.
+You'll also see the UI will increase the contrast of hit, using hit-highlighting.

-This functionality is powered by Azure Search, as managed Search as a Service, available from Microsoft.
-The app communicates directly with the service using its REST API, and the implementation can be found in the Services directory.
+This functionality is powered by Azure Search, a managed Search as a Service, available from Microsoft.
+Azure Search provides a search engine for the app data which can be easily integrated.
+The app communicates directly with the service using its REST API, and the Swift implementation can be found in the Services directory.
 This was done in increase performance, though the service is currently hosting in only 1 location (UK South).

 You can learn more about Azure Search by exploring the [offical documentation](https://docs.microsoft.com/en-us/azure/search/) or get interactive with the [Introduction to Azure Search](https://docs.microsoft.com/en-us/learn/modules/intro-to-azure-search/) Microsoft Learn module.